secureCodeBox/documentation/blog/2021-08-09-integrating-windows-scanners.md

 ## Windows Security

 To date, Microsoft Windows is still the most popular operating system, especially in office or work related areas.
-Unsurprisingly, [most of the malware](https://www.statista.com/statistics/680943/malware-os-distribution/) is also created for windows.
+Unsurprisingly, [the majority of malware](https://www.statista.com/statistics/680943/malware-os-distribution/) is also created for windows.
-While most of the scanners already implemented in the secureCodeBox can target and run on any operating system, the need for Windows-specific security measures is blatant.
+While most of the scanners already implemented in the secureCodeBox can target and be run on any operating system, the need for Windows-specific security measures is blatant.
 There exist several security scanners that target specific Windows-related security aspects, such as [Mandiant](https://www.fireeye.com/mandiant.html) or [PingCastle](https://pingcastle.com/).